brendanmurty/site/README.md

 4. SSH in to a new **Ubuntu 20.04** server
 5. Setup Git including [initial configuration](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) and an [SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for GitHub access from your server
 6. Git Clone your forked repository in to `~/site` and `cd` in to that directory
-7. Run the main setup script: `bash scripts/setup.sh`
+7. Run the main setup script: `bin/setup`
 8. Edit the `.env` file so it has the appropriate configuration values
-9. Run the production setup script: `bash scripts/production/setup.sh`
+9. Run the production setup script: `bin/setup-production`
 10. Setup a scheduled task to renew the SSL certificate via `crontab -e`: `0 0 1 * * sudo certbot renew --force-renewal --no-random-sleep-on-renew`
 11. Test it all works for your production domain(s)